gbmitchell/math4610/HW2/problem_2.md

 For example,

-    smaceps.c
+    approximation.c

-will produce an executable **smaceps.exe** that can be executed.
+will produce an executable **approximation.exe** that can be executed.

-**Description/Purpose:** This function will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
-This is a function for analyzing the behavior of any computer.
-This usually will need to be run one time for each computer.
+**Description/Purpose:** This function will compute an approximation for the derivative of a defined function f(x) at a given value of x.

 **Input:** There are no inputs needed in this case.
 Arguments are passed by reference and the function will change their values.
 The real purpose is to produce values in those variables to be used as needed.